Chapter 19 : Cramped

 "You know what, Bennett?
 Sometimes it wouldn't kill you to relax a bit—"

 "Oh yeah, that's what I really need.
-Advice from you
+Advice from you, of all people."

 "Jesus, calm down.
 You're so bleedin' uptight all the time...
 No wonder you don't have a boyfriend."
 Potter's patronizing tone was too much.
 Immediately, I felt a fresh outburst of anger surge through me, red and hot and blinding.
 I clenched my fists, nails digging red half-moons into my skin, and tried my best to ignore the mocking edge riding through Potter's jeer.
 But I couldn't do it.
 Ignoring him would be letting him get the last word, and I just could not allow that to happen.